talw/quoridor-hs/README.md

           the socket is alive.
           (Socket's IsConnected and IsReadable still return true even when the socket is dead)
+    - [ ] Should add a chat window
+        - [ ] Should recode the server so as to handle clients concurrently, rather than with one thread which will enable the addition of a chat window.
+            - [ ] Will require changing the cli client to use a lib (ncurses?) to modify the terminal buffer, instead of just printing more output
+            - [ ] The browser interface can still use the the older cli which outputs everything, but that older cli should be modified that in browser proxy mode it also outputs the chat window updates, with some tag so that it could be distinguished in javascript and displayed in a separate control.
     - [ ] Should add tests for render module and parsing module
     - [ ] Should try adding some QuickCheck tests, to try it.
     - [ ] Should use lens to manipulate and access GameState, to try it.